v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 Figure 1

 Enterprises often use Files storage to consolidate and secure large volumes of files.
-This allows retiring old file servers or repurposing the hardware.
+This allows retiring old file servers or re-purposing the hardware.
 Another advantage of moving to Files storage is to centralize data management and recovery services.

 ### Azure Data Box

-Often, banks will have terabytes, if not petbytes, of information to bring into Azure.
-Luckily thes data stores in Azure are very elastic and highly scalable.
+Often, banks will have terabytes, if not petabytes, of information to bring into Azure.
+Luckily data stores in Azure are very elastic and highly scalable.

 A service focused on migrating very large volumes of data to Azure is [Azure Data Box](https://azure.microsoft.com/en-us/services/storage/databox/).
 This service is designed to migrate data without transferring data or backups over an Azure connection.
 Suitable for terabytes of data, Azure Data Box is an appliance that